 If these two styles have caught your fancy I recommend visiting the basics section of this site in order to learn the fundamentals of coffee making first.
 Because in order to make latte art you have to be able to product perfect milk and quality espresso shots.
 Once you become familiar with the fundamentals move your way up to the beginner coffee art guide and progress from there.
-For those looking to create latte art at home but are lacking a espresso machine or latte machine, check out the links just mentioned for some recommendations.
+For those looking to create latte art at home but are lacking a cappuccino machine like these or latte maker, check out the links just mentioned for some recommendations.
 If you just want to make great milk, check out our best milk frother guide.

 I’m here to help you on your journey, so if you’re having any troubles or just want to talk coffee, leave me a comment and I’ll get back to you.